vrk/sheets-service/README.md

 **EXCEPT** there is no UI to create spreadsheets via your Google Service Account account, lol.
 You have to create them programmatically.

 And finally, that's what this command line script helps you to do!
+Via **sheets-service**, you can create, view, share and delete Google Sheets owned by your Google Service Account.

+## Installation and Usage